INSTALLING AND OPERATING THE

 ADAPTER COMPONENTS SUPPLIED IN THE KIT

-- Main digital adapter attachment (see Figure 4 below).
+- Main digital-retrofitted DSLR adapter attachment (see Figure 4 below).

 - Lens adapter tube for Canon SLR lens (see Figure 2 below) (see required 28mm lens below).

-This tube is attached to the main adapter when shipped.
+This tube may be attached to the main adapter when shipped, or packed separately.

 - Canon body cap for shipping or storing the attachment off the instrument.